tagionet/dashhound-api-docs/API.md

 The DashHound API exposes dashes to the user by utilising [REST](http://http://en.wikipedia.org/wiki/Representational_state_transfer) techniques via HTTP.
-The Base URL for the api is api.dashhound.io and the test api can be found at test.api.dashound.io.
+The Base URL for the api is (api1.dashhound.io) and the test api can be found at (https://t-api.dashound.io).

 _Note:_ This document is set to wordwrap at 78 columns.
-Some code block may looks strange because of this.
+Some code blocks may looks strange because of this.

 #### Date Format for the API